nuitrcs/r-ggplot2-april2020/readme.md

 # Software and Files

-For this workshop, you'll need to install some R packages and download the workshop files from this repository.
-See below.

 Slides are available at

+You will need R and RStudio for this workshop, and you will need the files from this repository to do the exercises.
+See [installing or accessing R and RStudio](https://sites.northwestern.edu/researchcomputing/resources/r-and-rstudio/) for instructions.

 ## Packages